jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   because it is not a :ref:`ModuleNotFoundError`

-* as promised here is why the second AssertRaises_ in :ref:`test_catching_index_error_in_tests` is not a repetition, even though the test still passes when I remove it
+* As promised here is why the second AssertRaises_ in :ref:`test_catching_index_error_in_tests` is not a repetition, even though the test still passes when I remove it

   .. code-block:: python